Maria Jane Jewsbury: Wales

-Mrs Owen of Rhyllon, in a memoir of her sister, Mrs Hemans, wrote of Jewsbury's first trip to Wales: "She had long admired the writings of Mrs Hemans with all the enthusiasm which characterised her temperament; and having been for some time in correspondence with her, she eagerly sought for an opportunity of knowing her more nearly, and, with this view, determined upon passing a part of the summer and autumn of 1828 in the neighbourhood of St Asaph.
+Mrs Owen of the Rhyllon farmhouse, near St Asaph, in a memoir of her sister, Mrs Hemans, wrote of Jewsbury's first trip to Wales: "She had long admired the writings of Mrs Hemans with all the enthusiasm which characterised her temperament; and having been for some time in correspondence with her, she eagerly sought for an opportunity of knowing her more nearly, and, with this view, determined upon passing a part of the summer and autumn of 1828 in the neighbourhood of St Asaph.
 No better accommodation could be found for her than a very small dwelling, called Primrose Cottage.

 The place was as little attractive as a cottage in Wales could well be, and its closeness to the road took away even its rural feel, but it had the advantage of being no more than half a mile from Rhyllon, and had its little garden and its roses, its green turf and its pure air.
 These to an inhabitant of Manchester, which Jewsbury then was, were matters of health and enjoyment.
 There she stayed with her young sister and brothers; and there Mrs Hemans found her established on her own return from Wavertree at the end of July.
 From a young age, Jewsbury had had to contend with poor health, and when she arrived in Wales, she fell ill, but her health soon improved.
 Many of the poems in her Lays of Leisure Hours, dedicated to Mrs Hemans, "in remembrance of the summer passed in her society", were written in the cottage.
 Some were immediately addressed to her, particularly "To an Absent One", and the first of the series of "Poetical Portraits" in the same volume was meant to describe her.
 The picture of Egeria in The Three Histories, written by Jewsbury some time later, came avowedly from the same original.